qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Vector layer to be transformed
+  Vector layer to be transformed.

 ``Unique ID fields`` [tablefield: any] [list]
   Optional

-  Choose one or more attributes to collect the geometries
+  Choose one or more attributes to collect the geometries.

 Output
 ......